test123-all/test123-all/README.md

 - 👋 Hi, I’m @test123-all
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning Python, C and some QML
+- 🌱 I’m currently learning Python, some C and C++
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on //
 - 📫 How to reach me ...

 <!---